Producer-Side Experiments Based on Counterfactual Interleaving Designs for Online Recommender Systems: Notations and Concepts

-After giving a high-level introduction to the principles of consistency and monotonicity in Section~\ref{sec:new_principles}, we provide a more rigorous mathematical framework in this section to formally define these concepts and prove the pertinent results.
+In this section, we define some key concepts and mathematical notations in producer-side experiments, which lays the groundwork for subsequent discussions on the design principles.
 Let $k \in \mck$ represent different treatment variants in the producer-side experiments.
 For example, $\mck = \{0,1\}$ where $k=0$ represents the control variant and $k=1$ represents the treatment variant.
+Suppose each producer item in $\prodset$ is randomly assigned into one of the treatment groups $\prodset_k$ with probability $p_k$.